 - Drive with your headlights on.

-- Radar detectors are illegal.
+- Radar detectors are illegal in Canada.

 7 Best Stops Along the Way